githedgehog/docs/docs/install-upgrade/config.md

 The role of the user,`operator` is read-only access to `sonic-cli` command on the switches.
 In order to avoid conflicts, do not use the following usernames: `operator`,`hhagent`,`netops`.

 ## Control Node
-This is the yaml document configure the control node:
+This is the YAML document configure the control node:
 ```yaml
 apiVersion: fabricator.githedgehog.com/v1beta1
 kind: ControlNode